dart-anchor/eth_sig_util_plus/README.md

-# eth_sig_util
+# eth_sig_util_plus

-Ethereum signature utility porting from JS
+Ethereum signature utility porting from JS, plus maintained by org.

 This lib came from the demand of our project [Avacus](https://avacus.cc)